svenpaulsen/ts3client-addontools/README.md

 ## bundle-plugin.py

-This simple script automatically generates TeamSpeak 3 Client Plugin bundles based on a [package.ini](package.ini) and libraries located in the same directories.
+This simple script automatically generates TeamSpeak 3 Client Plugin bundles based on a [package.ini](package.ini) and libraries located in the same directory.
 Note that all libraries must follow the same naming convention.
 For example:

 - myplugin_win32.dll
 - myplugin_win64.dll